University-of-Strathclyde-LTE-Team/vca/README.md

     This will add in the configuration setings for the DenseVectorField types and the configuration for the Tika extraction library.

     `cp -r /var/solr/orig/ /var/solr/data/moodle/conf/`
+4. Restart solr.
+This is easiest done by doing a `docker-compose down` and `docker-compose up`.

 ## Moodle Installation